pswilde/nemini/README.md

 ```

 ## How to run
-* Copy the ./config/nemini.sample.toml file to /etc/nemini/nemini.toml and edit your liking.
+* Edit the `/etc/nemini/nemini.toml` file as you need.
 * Certificates are **REQUIRED**, so make sure you have those set in your config.
 (Automatically created if they don't exist)
-* Host your files in the desired `root_dir` directory
+* Host your gemini files in the desired `root_dir` directory

-* Run the `nemini` binary
+If Nemini has been installed via the above Installation methods, then `systemctl enable --now nemini` should start the service and get your server running.
+Otherwise you can run the binary directly if you have permission on the folders in your config file.

 ### Parameters
 Passing `--config` parameter with a config file location will allow the use of a custom config file saved wherever you wish.